Magnetism in Gemstones

 On the graph below, you’ll find the dark green graph points of our samples situated below the pure end member along the Uvarovite (Uv.) and Grossular (Gr.) join.
 Uvarovite can be referred to as Gruvite Garnet, a blend of Grossular and Uvarovite.
 The dotted line is used indicate the solid solution between Uvarovite and Pyrope.
 These Uvarovite specimens are the only Gruvite Garnets found in our study of Garnets.

 (4mm, 1.78ct, Finland)

-Near-Colorless Andradite: The near-colorless Andradite pictured below left is documented by the RRUFF Project and is considered to be a very pale Demantoid.
+Near-Colorless Andradite: The near-colorless Andradite pictured below left was documented by the RRUFF Project and is considered to be a very pale Demantoid.
 All the apparent color is likely derived from iron (Fe3+) rather than from chromium.
-Although we have not tested this gem, it qualifies as the only near-colorless Ugrandite gemstone that would have high enough magnetic susceptibility to be picked up by an N52 magnet.
+Although we were not able to test this gem, it would qualify as the only near-colorless Ugrandite gemstone that would have high enough magnetic susceptibility to be picked up by an N52 magnet.